Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset

 with $c_0 = 2.9979 \times 10^{5}$ km/s and $H_0 = 100 \textrm{h}$ km/Mpc/s representing the present values of the speed of light and the Hubble parameter, respectively~\cite{SLee:24CG,Tiesinga:2022}.
 In a recent local measurement by the SH0ES collaboration, utilizing Cepheid-calibrated SNeIa, the Hubble constant was reported to be approximately $73$ km/s/Mpc \cite{Breuval:2024lsv}, contrasting with the prediction of around $67$ km/s/Mpc by the standard $\Lambda$CDM model based on observations of the CMB \cite{Tristram:2023haj}.

-Within this conceptual framework, the timelike worldlines of constant space define the threading, while the spacelike hypersurface of constant time defines the slicing to the four-dimensional spacetime.
-Each spacelike threading corresponds to a homogeneous universe and the slicing is orthogonal to these hypersurfaces, offering a natural arrangement conducive to the definition of constant physical quantities - the density, the temperature, and the speed of light - on each spacelike hypersurface~\cite{Islam01,Narlikar02,Hobson06,Roos15}.
-Thus, our choice of coordinates was natural and we did not need to consider alternatives.
-Ricci tensors and Ricci scalar curvature are obtained from the given metric in Eq.~\eqref{ds2} further enriches the understanding of the underlying spacetime dynamics and its mathematical representation~\cite{Lee:2020zts}.Specifically, the expressions for $R_{00}$ and $R_{ii}$ are given by
+Within this conceptual framework, the timelike worldlines of constant space delineate the threading, while the spacelike hypersurfaces of constant time define the slicing within the four-dimensional spacetime.
+Each spacelike threading corresponds to a homogeneous universe at a given epoch, with the slicing being orthogonal to these hypersurfaces, offering a natural arrangement conducive to the definition of constant physical quantities such as density, temperature, and the speed of light on each spacelike hypersurface~\cite{Islam01,Narlikar02,Hobson06,Roos15}.Thus, our choice of coordinates emerges organically, rendering alternative considerations unnecessary.
+Furthermore, the derivation of the Ricci tensors and Ricci scalar curvature from the provided metric in Eq.~\eqref{ds2} further enriches the understanding of the underlying spacetime dynamics and its mathematical representation~\cite{Lee:2020zts}.Specifically, the expressions for $R_{00}$ and $R_{ii}$ are given by